-David Benn begin birding in the 1970’s when a birder relative discovered a Yellow-green Vireo in my mother’s Brownsville yard (where later the first documented USA Golden-crowned Warbler was discovered) and I wondered what all the interest was.
+David Benn begin birding in the 1970’s when a birder relative discovered a Yellow-green Vireo in his mother’s Brownsville yard (where later the first documented USA Golden-crowned Warbler was discovered) and he wondered what all the interest was.
 It turned out to be pretty compelling.
-As a Brownsville native my birding experience since has mostly been limited to South Texas and points south, including half a dozen trips to Central and South America and dozens of birding trips to Mexico.
-When I’m not thinking about going birding somewhere I’m probably thinking about going fishing somewhere.
+As a Brownsville native his birding experience since has mostly been limited to South Texas and points south, including half a dozen trips to Central and South America and dozens of birding trips to Mexico.
+When he’s not thinking about going birding somewhere he’s probably thinking about going fishing.

-Carlos Bethancourt was born in Panama City in 1978 and raised in the small rural village of Huile, next to the Canal Zone.
-It was here where he learned many lessons of nature from his mother and grandmother, both of whom were deeply connected to nature and involved with conservation.
+Carlos Bethancourt was born in Panama City in 1978 and raised in the small rural village of Huile.
+Here he learned many lessons about nature from his mother and grandmother, both of whom were deeply connected to nature and involved with conservation.
 After high school Carlos was awarded a scholarship to Mt.
-Hood Community College in Oregon, where he studied natural resources and received his first formal training in ornithology.
-Carlos began his career at the Canopy Tower in October of 2000 and has since attended numerous birding conferences and conventions in the US and Great Britain, where he led tours, workshops and presented programs on Panama birds.
-Carlos is a very popular and a much-requested guide, a testament not only to his birding ability, but also to his sincere friendly demeanor.
+Hood Community College in Oregon, where he studied natural resources and received formal training in ornithology.
+Carlos began his career at the Canopy Tower in October of 2000 and has since attended numerous birding conferences and conventions in the US and Great Britain, where he led tours and workshops, and presented programs on Panama’s birds.
+Carlos is a very popular guide, a testament not only to his birding ability, but also to his sincere and friendly demeanor.
 When not guiding, Carlos is busy at the office working on marketing and other projects for the Canopy Tower & Canopy Lodge.

 Mark Conway is a bird-bander and teacher from Harlingen Texas.
 He teaches biology at Harlingen South High School and is an adjunct instructor at Texas State Technical College in Harlingen.
 He moved to the Lower Rio Grande Valley eighteen years ago and has been banding birds in many locations in the Valley since he arrived.